Practice Tests for Your Idaho Written Knowledge Exam

 Get the Driver’s Manual

-Your first step is to get the latest version of the Driver’s Manual from itd.idaho.gov.
-After studying the manual, use the practice tests to verify your progress.
+Your first step is to get the latest version of the Driver’s Handbook from itd.idaho.gov.
+After studying the handbook, use the practice tests to verify your progress.

 You can find all questions and answers you need to pass the written test for a class D license or instruction permit in the Driver’s Manual and in these practice tests.